Pampas XV: History

 The first title for Pampas XV came in 2011 when the team won the Vodacom Cup beating Blue Bulls at the final.
 The squad also went through the season undefeated, passing 40 points in 5 of their 11 matches.
 Juan Imhoff finished the season as the tournament's top try scorer.
 That achievement was also the first title won by an Argentine team in a professional competition.

 During the 2012 and 2013 competitions, the Pampas XV played at the A.F.
 Markötter Stadium at Paul Roos Gymnasium in Stellenbosch.

 In November 2013, Pampas XV withdrew from the Vodacom Cup thus not competing in the 2014 edition of the competition due to financial considerations.
 However, in December 2013, it was announced that the Argentine third team would join the Pacific Rugby Cup, where they would face the likes of Fiji Warriors, Samoa A, Tonga A, Junior Japan plus Australian Super Rugby Academy Teams.

 The year of their debut in the Pacific Rugby Cup, Pampas XV crowned champions of the tournament when they defeated local team Reds A by 36–21 in Sydney.

 The second title for the Pampas XV came in 2015, when they won their second Pacific Cup consecutive title, defeating Fiji Warriors by 17–9.
 The squad also finished the tournament unbeaten.
 That same year, the team was dissolved until his reconstitution in 2022 in order to participate at new Super Rugby Americas from 2023.

-In 2022, it was announced that Pampas XV will be the second Argentine franchise (along with Dogos XV) at Super Rugby Americas championship, replacing Jaguares.
-Therefore Pampas would made their debut at the competition in the 2023 season.
+In 2022, it was announced that Pampas XV would be the second Argentine franchise (along with Dogos XV) at Super Rugby Americas championship, replacing Jaguares.
+Therefore Pampas made their debut at the competition in the 2023 season.

 Current squad

-The Pampas XV squad for the 2023 Super Rugby Americas season is:
+The Pampas XV squad for the 2024 Super Rugby Americas season is: